rabbitmq/rabbitmq-website/site/networking.md

 or CLI tools.

-The protocol spec dictates that either it must be applied to all connections or none of them for security reasons, this feature is disabled by default and needs to be enabled for individual protocols supported by RabbitMQ.
-To enable it for AMQP 0-9-1 and AMQP 1.0 clients:
+The protocol spec dictates that either it must be applied to all connections or none of them for security reasons, this feature is turned off by default and needs to be turned on for individual protocols supported by RabbitMQ.
+To turn it on for AMQP 0-9-1 and AMQP 1.0 clients:

 <pre class="lang-ini">
 proxy_protocol = true
 </pre>

-When proxy protocol is enabled, clients won't be able to connect to RabbitMQ directly unless they themselves support the protocol.
+When proxy protocol is turned on, clients won't be able to connect to RabbitMQ directly unless they themselves support the protocol.
-Therefore, when this option is enabled, all client connections must go through a proxy that also supports the protocol and is configured to send a Proxy protocol header.
+Therefore, when this option is turned , all client connections must go through a proxy that also supports the protocol and is configured to send a Proxy protocol header.
 [HAproxy](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) and [AWS ELB](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#proxy-protocol) documentation explains how to do it.

-When proxy protocol is enabled and connections go through a compatible proxy, no action or modifications are required from client libraries.
+When proxy protocol is turned on and connections go through a compatible proxy, no action or modifications are required from client libraries.
 The communication is entirely transparent to them.